AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/data-store-modules.md

 ### Get a Record

-This action module `retrieves a record`.
+This action module retrieves a record.

 You specify the data store and the record's key.

-The module returns the ID of the `record` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the record and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 <table cellspacing="15">
  <col>